KennellyT/cyutils/README.md

-# transition-scenarios
+# Cyutils

-## Script Folder
+## Cyutils Folder
-The script folder contains scripts that can be used to generate CYCLUS input files and analyze CYCLUS output files.
+The cyutils folder contains scripts that are the essentials of cyutils.

 ### cywrite.py